 RNA Polymerase Definition

-A ribonucleic acid polymerase, or RNA polymerase (RNAP), is a multi subunit enzyme that catalyzes the process of transcription where an RNA polymer is synthesized from a DNA template.
+A RNA polymerase (RNAP), or ribonucleic acid polymerase, is a multi subunit enzyme that catalyzes the process of transcription where an RNA polymer is synthesized from a DNA template.
 The sequence of the RNA polymer is complementary to that of the template DNA and is synthesized in a 5’→ 3′ orientation.
 This RNA strand is called the primary transcript and needs to be processed before it can be functional inside the cell.

 RNA polymerases interact with many proteins in order to accomplish their task.
 These proteins help in enhancing the binding specificity of the enzyme, aid in unwinding the double helical structure of DNA, modulate the activity of the enzyme based on the requirements of the cell and alter the speed of transcription.
 Some RNAP molecules can catalyze the formation of a polymer over four thousand bases in length every minute.
 However, they have a dynamic range of velocities and they can occasionally pause, or even stop at certain sequences in order to maintain fidelity during transcription.